 20 Tavistock Square

-This one-day conference is organised by UUK and UUKi in partnership with UKCISA as part of the latter's 50th birthday celebratory events.
-It is the must attend event for all those in the higher education sector who are interested in, or responsible for, enhancing the international student experience.
+This one day conference conference is organised by UUK and UUKi in partnership with UKCISA as part of their 50th birthday celebrations.
+It is the must attend event for all those in the higher education sector who work with international students.

 The event is an opportunity for delegates to come together and discuss, share and debate successful institutional strategies and examine effective approaches to improving the international student experience in the context of the current climate.